-Figure 8 Tissue Doppler (TD) recording from the lateral mitral annulus from a normal subject aged 35 years (left) (e' = 14 cm/s) and a 58-year-old patient with hypertension, LV hypertrophy, and impaired LV relaxation (right) (e' = 8 cm/s).
+Figure 8 Tissue Doppler (TD) recording from the lateral mitral annulus from a paint of piect logical 35 years (left) (e' = 14 cm/s) and a 58-year-old patient with hypertension, LV hypertrophy, and impaired V relation of the company of the company

-Figure 9 Mitral inflow (top), septal (bottom left), and lateral (bottom right) tissue Doppler signals from a 60-year-old patient with heart failure and normal F. The E/e' ratio was markedly increased, using e' from either side of the annulus.
+Figure 9 Mitral inflow (top), septal (bottom left), and lateral (bottom right) tissue Doppler signals from a 60-year-old patient with heart failure and normal EF.
+The E/e' ratio was markedly increased, using e' from either side of the annulus.